cctrunz/ModelRepo_MoulinShapeStoragePaper/README.md

 # Model Repository
-This repository is a supplement to the paper "Modeling the impact of moulin shape on englacial hydrology", currently submitted to JGR earth processes
+This repository is a supplement to the paper "Modeling the influence of moulin shape on subglacial hydrology", currently submitted to JGR earth processes

+Trunz, C., Covington, M. D., Poinar, K., Andrews, L. C., Mejia Zimmerman, J., & Gulley, J. (submitted 2022).
+Modeling the influence of moulin shape on subglacial hydrology.
+In review at JGR earth process.

 The folders called Constant_Qin and Oscillating_Qin hold the code used to simulate the head in moulins with a constant meltwater input and a oscillating meltwater input respectively.